Glowpoint Announces First Quarter 2019 Results

 DENVER, CO, May 15, 2019 – Glowpoint, Inc. (NYSE American: GLOW) (“Glowpoint” or the “Company”), a managed service provider of video collaboration and network applications, today announced financial results for the first quarter ended March 31, 2019.

 - Cash of $1.6 million, working capital of $2.3 million and no debt as of March 31, 2019.

-- Revenue of $3.5 million, net loss of $1.3 million, and adjusted EBITDA (“AEBITDA”) of $0.1 million.
+- Revenue of $2.6 million, net loss of $0.6 million, and adjusted EBITDA (“AEBITDA”) of negative $0.1 million.
 AEBITDA is a non-GAAP financial measure.
-See “Non-GAAP Financial Information” later in this release for a reconciliation of this non-GAAP financial measure.
+See “Non-GAAP Financial Information” below for additional information regarding this non-GAAP financial measure, and “GAAP to Non-GAAP Reconciliation” later in this release for a reconciliation of this non-GAAP financial measure to net loss.

 Glowpoint, Inc. (NYSE American: GLOW) is a managed service provider of video collaboration and network applications.
 Our services are designed to provide a comprehensive suite of automated and concierge applications to simplify the user experience and expedite the adoption of video as the primary means of collaboration.
 Our customers include Fortune 1000 companies, along with small and medium sized enterprises in a variety of industries.
 To learn more please visit www.glowpoint.com.